Particular and fibrous (nano-)materials

 However, it is not feasible to perform extensive toxicological testing with every single material.
 Therefore, it is essential to establish basic strategies to investigate and evaluate materials in cell culture and animal experiments, and to elucidate general toxic mechanisms for groups of materials.
 These can be the base for future risk assessments.

 Our work focuses on determining toxic effects of particular and fibrous materials in in vitro cell culture systems.
-There is a special focus on a comprehensive initial characterization of the material in question, especially with regards to size distribution, solubility and agglomeration/aggregation in biological media (e.g. cell culture media and artificial lung fluids).
+One focus is the comprehensive characterization of the material in question, especially with regards to size distribution, solubility and agglomeration/aggregation in biological media (e.g. cell culture media and artificial lung fluids).

-In the course of various projects, we assess the toxicity of metal-based nanoparticles and nanowires, crystalline quartz, carbon fibre fragments and carbon nanotubes, among others.
+In the course of various projects, we assess the toxicity of metal-based nanoparticles and have moreover, examined the toxicity of respective nanowires, crystalline quartz, carbon fibre fragments and carbon nanotubes, among others.

-The applied cell culture systems reflect physiological conditions in different parts of the human body: potential inhalation of particles is reproduced by using pulmonary epithelial cells, immune cells and fibroblasts; a skin model using keratinocytes and immune cells is applied to simulate dermal exposure.
+The applied cell culture systems reflect physiological conditions in different parts of the human body: potential inhalation of particles was reproduced by using pulmonary epithelial cells, immune cells and fibroblasts; a skin model using keratinocytes and immune cells was applied to simulate dermal exposure.

-Mono-, co- and 3D culture systems are utilized to recreate in vivo exposure conditions in in vitro experiment settings as closely as possible.
-This way interactions between the different cell types are taken into account for risk assessment.
+Mono-, co- and 3D culture systems were utilized to recreate in vivo exposure conditions in in vitro experiment settings as closely as possible.
+This way interactions between the different cell types were taken into account for risk assessment.
 Exposure through an air-liquid interface is another possibility to complement the data from classical submerged experiments.
-In this scenario cells are exposed to a particle or fibre containing aerosol.
+In this scenario cells were exposed to a particle or fibre containing aerosol.

 In toxicological testing, we place special focus on determining possible genotoxic effects and mechanisms of the materials, e.g. through increased generation of reactive oxygen species or induction of DNA strand breaks.
 Another main focus is the assessment of inflammatory and fibrotic mechanisms and the identification of toxicity profiles by high-throughput RT-qPCR.